Featured

 ……………Breathe.

-I know we’re going to be spoiled for choice when it comes to choosing subjects to paint at this glorious time of year when the air is filled with the promise of longer days and the expectation of waves of colour and scent blooming beautifully all around.
+I know we’re going to be spoiled for choice when it comes to choosing subjects to paint at this glorious time of year.

 It’ll be an immersive learning opportunity, a retreat for you and a lovely restful holiday in a beautiful place with breathtaking views over the snow capped Pyrenees.